vestalux/sljekyll/about/board-members/index.md

 She was appointed an interim board member of the IPS in February 2012 and was recently re-elected as a trustee and secretary to the Friends of Bungay Community Library.
 She helped the friends group achieve CIO registration.

 Sylvia is Bungay deputy town mayor and a trustee of Bungay Town Trust.

-### Anne Mallalieu

-Anne helped formulate the plan for Glemsford Library two years ago.
-She is treasurer of the friends group, which was the first to join the IPS.

-She is vice chairman of Glemsford Parish Council and has worked in banking, farming, retail management and run her own businesses.
-She has also been a financial and management accountant in engineering, motor dealership, manufacturing, importing and exporting and the entertainment industries.

 ### Jonathan Ogden